079035/079035.github.io/docs/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am working very hard on getting better at solving CTF challenges.<br>
+I am working on getting better at CTFs, software engineering, and coding in general.<br>
 I tend of focus on pwnable challenges, and I try to expose myself to a various types of pwn challenges (userspace, kernel, web browser, smart contract, etc.) so that I can decide which area of pwn I can specialize on.<br>
 I am also interested in quantitative finance and machine learning:smile:.<br>